-From January to December 2014, we received 15 requests for user information and we produced account data in response to 20% of these requests.
+From January to December 2017, we received 7 requests for user information and we produced account data in response to 43% of these requests.

-From January to June 2015, we received 6 requests for user information and we produced account data in response to 33% of these requests.
+From January to June 2018, we received 4 requests for user information and we produced account data in response to 75% of these requests.

-From January to December 2014, 13% of account information requests were accompanied by non-disclosure orders, meaning that a court legally prohibited us from notifying our users about the request.
+From January to December 2017, 43% of account information requests were accompanied by non-disclosure orders, meaning that a court legally prohibited us from notifying our users about the request.

-What exactly is a government request?
+What is a government request?